borbelyattila11/Histogram-Equalization/README.md

 ### Key Difference from Local Histogram Equalization:
 - In **local histogram equalization**, each region is processed independently without overlap, while in **sliding window equalization**, the windows overlap by a defined percentage (typically 50%) for smoother transitions between regions.

+---
+## Adaptive Histogram Equalization (AHE) and CLAHE (Contrast Limited Adaptive Histogram Equalization)

+Adaptive Histogram Equalization (AHE) is an enhancement technique that adjusts the contrast of an image locally by applying histogram equalization in small regions (tiles) of the image.
+AHE helps improve the visibility of features in different regions of an image, especially in cases where global histogram equalization may fail to highlight fine details.

+### CLAHE (Contrast Limited AHE)

+CLAHE (Contrast Limited Adaptive Histogram Equalization) is a variation of AHE where the contrast enhancement is limited to avoid over-amplification of noise.
+This limitation is controlled using a **clip limit**, which defines the maximum allowable histogram bin value in each tile.
+Excess pixels above this limit are redistributed to prevent noise enhancement.

+### Steps for Adaptive Histogram Equalization (AHE) with CLAHE:

+1. **Divide the Image into Tiles**: The image is divided into non-overlapping regions (tiles).
+Each tile will be independently equalized.

+2. **Calculate the Histogram for Each Tile**: For each tile, compute the histogram of pixel intensities.

+3. **Normalize the Histogram (PDF)**: Normalize the histogram to form the Probability Density Function (PDF) for each tile.

+4. **Clip the Histogram (for CLAHE)**: A clip limit is applied to the PDF.
+If any bin exceeds the clip limit, the excess is redistributed evenly across all bins.

+5. **Compute the CDF (Cumulative Distribution Function)**: Calculate the CDF based on the clipped PDF.

+6. **Create the Transformation Function**: The CDF is used to generate a transformation function that maps pixel intensities to new enhanced values.

+7. **Interpolate Between Tile Transformations**: After applying CLAHE to each tile, the transformations are interpolated between neighboring tiles to ensure smooth transitions across tile borders.

+8. **Apply the Transformation**: The transformation is applied to each pixel in the image using the interpolation results.

+### Formula for CLAHE Transformation:

+For each tile:
+- Calculate the histogram and normalize it.
+- Apply the clip limit to the PDF, redistribute excess values.
+- Compute the CDF and create the transformation function:
+  $$ T(r_k) = round(CDF_{clipped}(r_k) \cdot (L - 1)) $$

+Where:
+- \( r_k \) is the pixel intensity.
+- \( L \) is the number of intensity levels (typically 256 for 8-bit images).
+- \( CDF_{clipped}(r_k) \) is the cumulative distribution function of the clipped histogram.

+### Interpolation of Tile Transformations:

+To ensure smooth transitions between tiles:
+- The transformations from neighboring tiles are weighted based on their relative positions in the image.